German Colony, Haifa: Restoration and modern use

 Some of the original Templer homes have been restored in recent years.
 Buildings along Ben-Gurion Boulevard have been turned into cafés, boutiques, hotels, and restaurants.
 One houses the Haifa City Museum, and the colony has become a center of Haifa nightlife with pubs and bars being a common sight.
-Starting in particular during the 1990s, the area witnessed a "growing number of Palestinian-owned cafés and bars opened to offer spaces for small performances and exhibitions by Palestinian artists."
+Starting in particular during the 1990s, the area witnessed a growing number of Arab-Israeli-owned cafés and bars opened to offer spaces for small performances and exhibitions by Arab-Israeli artists.